rocketstack-matt/feedme.email/README.md

 Feedme.email is a lightweight application which provides funcionality to allow readers of a blog/website to subscribe to receive rss feed based newsletters.
 You can find more information on what made us build this project at https://www.matthewba.in/

-Feedme.email is build as a serverless application leveraging Microsofts Azure cloud infrastructure.
+Feedme.email is built as a serverless application leveraging Microsofts Azure cloud infrastructure.
 The project uses [Terraform](https://www.terraform.io/) to manage the Azure infrastructure.

 ## Development environment